islajae/SQL-Full-Analysis/README.md

 I cleaned over 16 .csv files from National Centers For Environmental Information (NOAA) using Google Sheets, eliminating unnecessary data, filling in empty slots, and reorganizing before importing 10 tables to BigQuery.

-1. normals_monthly:
+1. normals_monthly: monthly typical climate conditions for thousands of locations across select locations, consisting of 8 columns and 163 rows.
 2. local_climatological_data:
-3. flooding: contains monthly precipitation observations for all countries, consisting of 7 columns and 195 rows.
+3. flooding: monthly precipitation observations for all countries, consisting of 7 columns and 195 rows.
 4. heat_stress:
 5. water_stress:
 6. wildfires: